 Consider departmental or phased implementation.

-Configure and customise your system.
+Configure and customize your system.

 Populate it with clean, relevant data.